erikjusufi/Manipulating-3d-mesh/Readme.md

-# Project Title
+# Project description

-A brief description of what this project does and who it's for.
-This project includes a script for manipulating 3D mesh objects, specifically for operations involving a nut and a screw model, such as rotation, translation, scaling, finding specific geometric characteristics, and saving the manipulated models to STL files.
+This project includes a script for manipulating 3D mesh objects, specifically for operations involving a nut and a screw model, such as rotation, translation, scaling, finding specific geometric characteristics, and saving the manipulated models as STL files.

 ## Instructions for setting up virtual env and installing dependencies